 Collisions should theoretically be avoided if all navigational officers comply with the International Rules for the prevention of collisions at Sea 1972.
-It is however shocking that these regulations were contravened to varying degrees in different locations across the world, which results in many accidents investigated and reported (MAIB; MARS).
+It is, however, shocking that these regulations were contravened to varying degrees in different locations across the world, which resulted in many accidents investigated and reported (MAIB, 2004; MARS, 2005).
 It is reported that the use of VHF is becoming a common practice in collision avoidance although it is not part of the COLREGs (MCA, 2002).
-The MCA (Maritime and Coastguard Agency) in the UK took this issue serious and provided guidance for their seafarer network to highlight the dangers associated with the use of VHF.
-The summary of that same report states that

-"Although the use of VHF radio may be justified on occasion in collision avoidance, the provisions of the Collision Regulations should remain uppermost, as misunderstandings can arise even where the language of communication is not a problem"

-Similarly, MARS has been compiling the collision and near miss reports received from the seafarers to emphasize the dangers associated with the use of VHF.
-(MARS, 2005).
-MARS does state that:

-"The use of VHF should be kept to minimum and only be used, for instance, an obstruction exists on starboard side for stand on vessel, and however, reduction of speed should be preferred on communicating the intention on VHF"

-It should not normally be the case for navigational officer to use VHF to take action to avoid collisions, however, it does usually happen.

-(MAIB, 2004) study shows that after examination of the use of VHF in the collisions and near misses that it was only used in 14 of the 47 collisions, and was only effective in 3 of those.
+The MCA (Maritime and Coastguard Agency) in the UK took this issue seriously and provided guidance for their seafarer network to highlight the dangers associated with the use of VHF.
+According to MARS (2005) "The use of VHF should be kept to minimum and only be used, for instance, an obstruction exists on starboard side for stand on vessel, and however, reduction of speed should be preferred on communicating the intention on VHF".
+It should not normally be the case for navigational officer to use VHF to take action to avoid collisions; however, it does usually happen.
+The MAIB study (2004) shows that after examination of the use of VHF in the collisions and near misses that it was only used in 14 of the 47 collisions, and was only effective in 3 of those.

-Case 2 - VHF assisted collision

-A cargo vessel was outbound from River Humber in poor visibility.
+Case 2 - VHF assisted collision - A cargo vessel was outbound from River Humber in poor visibility.
 The master of the cargo vessel had the con, a helmsman was steering and the bosun was stationed on the forecastle as a lookout.
 The master saw the target of an inbound vessel on his radar, and he called the unknown fishing vessel using VHF with the intention of requesting to pass "green-to-green" in the channel.
 He received an instant response but, by then, it was too late.
 His ship was committed to the manoeuvre, and the fishing vessel was trying to pass red-to-red.
 They collided, causing extensive damage to the fishing vessel.

-Case 3 - VHF assisted collision

-Two container ship were navigating in China Sea.
-Risk of collision appeared however both did not realised until 3 minutes of the accident.
-The stand on vessel tried to contact via VHF on 3 minutes to collision instead of complying the COLREGs rules.
-However, he got respond after several call, and disagreement took place and ships collided.
+Case 3 - VHF assisted collision - Two container ships were navigating in China Sea.
+Risk of collision appeared however both did not realise it until 3 minutes before the accident.
+The stand on vessel tried to contact via VHF on three minutes prior to collision and got a response after several calls, a disagreement took place and the ships collided.

-Case 4 - Rule 19

-This case study is devoted to article in Seaways (September 2008) which studies in some depth the problems of interpreting Collision Regulations (COLREGs) 19.
+Case 4 - Rule 19: This case study is devoted to an article in Seaways (September 2008) which studied in some depth the problems of interpreting Collision Regulations (COLREGs) Rule 19.
 The article identifies the Rule 19 to be a continuing problem.
-The Article is by Captain Roger Syms FNI, a Research Associate from the Australian Maritime College.
-Here is his story: "I recently received a letter from a seagoing officer concerning a discussion he had had with his colleagues, the subject of which was a collision problem in poor visibility.
-The scenario, is somewhat similar to the Scenario 3 presented in the COLREGs survey a few years ago, is: Own ship and the other two vessels involved, one head on and the other to starboard steaming parallel at a range of 0.7 miles, are all proceeding at much the same speed, approximately 17kts.
-All are stated to be container vessels, which I assume suggests that all have better than average manoeuvring capabilities.

-Apparently the discussion as to the correct manoeuvre within the Rules came up with four possible responses.
-To quote the letter:
+The article is by Captain Roger Syms FNI, a Research Associate from the Australian Maritime College.
+He recollected a discussion with a seagoing officer concerning a discussion he had had with his colleagues, the subject of which was a collision problem in poor visibility.
+The scenario, somewhat similar to the Scenario 3 presented in the COLREGs survey a few years ago, is: Own ship and the other two vessels involved, one head on and the other to starboard steaming parallel at a range of 0.7 miles, are all proceeding at much the same speed, approximately 17kts.
+All were container vessels which suggest that all have better than average manoeuvring capabilities.
+Apparently the discussion as to the correct manoeuvre within the Rules came up with four possible responses: 1.
+Turn hard to port (according to rule 2b).
+2. Reduce speed and turn hard to starboard.
+3. Turn hard to starboard without reducing speed and 4.
+Do nothing.
+Let us now examine each of these proposed responses, in reverse order.